Larry Kwong

-Lawrence Kwong (born Eng Kai Geong; 吳啟光 (Wú Qǐguāng); June 17, 1923 – March 15, 2018) was a Canadian professional ice hockey right winger who was the first player of Chinese descent in the National Hockey League (NHL), playing a short shift at the end of the third period.
-He was the NHL's first player who was neither white, nor Aboriginal North American, debuting ten years before Willie O'Ree.
-Although denied much playing time in the NHL, Kwong was a top player in senior hockey leagues outside the NHL throughout his entire career and battled the likes of Jean Beliveau for the scoring race in Quebec.
+Lawrence Kwong (born Eng Kai Geong; 吳啟光 (Wú Qǐguāng); June 17, 1923 – March 15, 2018) was a Canadian professional ice hockey forward who was the first player of Chinese descent in the National Hockey League (NHL), playing one shift late in the third period of a 1948 game.
+He was the NHL's first player who was neither white nor Indigenous North American, debuting ten years before Willie O'Ree.
+Although denied much playing time in the NHL, Kwong was a top player in senior hockey leagues outside the NHL throughout his entire career and battled the likes of Jean Béliveau for the scoring race in Quebec.

 Kwong came from a Cantonese-speaking family, and was also the first NHL player from Vernon, British Columbia, and the Okanagan region.
 Kwong's nicknames included the "China Clipper" and "King Kwong".

-After his playing days, he lived in Europe and became the first ethnic Chinese coach of a professional hockey club in Switzerland.
+Kwong continued his playing career in Europe and became the first ethnic Chinese coach of a professional hockey club in Switzerland.
 In his later years, he returned to Canada and operated a supermarket, following his father's footsteps.

 Early years

 Kwong was born in 1923 in Vernon, British Columbia, as the second youngest of 15 children born to his Cantonese-speaking father who had two wives.
-His father had immigrated from China in 1884 for the gold rush in Cherry Creek, BC, but later failed.
+His father had immigrated from China in 1884 for the gold rush in Cherry Creek, BC.
 His father later started farming and then went into the grocery business in Vernon, British Columbia, calling his store Kwong Hing Lung.
 Larry's Chinese surname was Eng, but decided to take the name of his father's store as the last name in his English name.

 Just two weeks after his birth, the government of the Dominion of Canada enacted the Chinese Exclusion Act of 1923 which completely prohibited Chinese immigrants from entering Canada.
 Kwong faced numerous acts of racial discrimination during his youthful years in Vernon, as he recalled being denied service at a barbershop because of his ethnic background.